 There is no Bandcamp office.
-Our team is sprinkled throughout the world, with arms, cells, pods, what-have-you in San Francisco, Seattle, Liverpool, Montreal, The City of Angels, Portland, Oxford, D.C., Raleigh, British Columbia, and Bennington (which is in Vermont).
-We get together all day and night on irc, design and document everything in a wiki, do a short daily hangout that is exactly like the start of Hill Street Blues, and meet in person a few times a year for strategizing, working head-to-head, and jamming on microsynths.
-If you do not have a strong social structure outside of work then employment at Bandcamp will likely lead to obesity, heart disease, and an early death.
+Our team is sprinkled throughout the world, with arms, cells, pods, what-have-yous in San Francisco, Montreal, Los Angeles, the Pacific NW, a Carolina, Pittsburgh, Vermont, the British Isles and Berlin.
+We get together all day and night on Slack, design and document everything in a wiki, do a short daily hangout that is exactly like the start of Hill Street Blues, and meet in person a few times a year for strategizing, working head-to-head, and laser bowling.
+If you do not have a strong social structure outside of work then employment at Bandcamp will likely lead to heart disease and an early death.
 We’re hiring!

 Please send your resume, portfolio and a brief blurb about yourself and why you want to work at Bandcamp to:

 (that’s four letters, not thirty one – please use the first letter of the first word, the second letter of the second, the third letter of the third and the fourth letter of the fourth) and we will get back to you shortly.

 Are you a passionate writer who loves and believes in Bandcamp’s mission?
 Are you obsessed with discovering and supporting independent artists on Bandcamp?
 Are you looking to write original stories about artists you admire, review the best new music and become a tastemaker in the Bandcamp universe?
 Then we, the team at Bandcamp editorial, want to work with you.
 We invite you to propose new stories for the site through our open call.

 We are looking for band profiles, feature stories, scene reports, fun, informative lists and anything else you can dream up.
 We are looking for seasoned writers with years of experience as well as those just starting their careers.